Chapter 3: Automatic Differentiation

 a.grad = [Tensor([1, 2, 3]), Tensor([3, 4, 5]), Tensor([4, 5, 6])]

-So the grads dictionary is our temporary storage.
+The grads dictionary is our temporary storage:

-- Key: The Tensor's unique ID (id(node)).
+- Key: The Tensor's unique ID (

-- We grab the child's gradient from our grads dictionary.
+- Grab the child's gradient from the

-backward function.
+backward method

-Write the backward method inside Tensor class.
+Write the backward method in the Tensor class.

 # imports